 - In a saucepan combine butter, lemon juice and apple cubes.

 - Add cinnamon, nutmeg, and walnuts to the saucepan with the apples, cook for another 2-3 minutes.

 - Add brown sugar and maple syrup to melted butter.

 - Slowly add in 1 beaten egg into butter/sugar mixture.

-- Pour your sauce over your apple walnut mixture directly
+- Pour your sauce over your apple walnut mixture directly in the saucepan.

 - Place phyllo cups onto a sheet pan.